blockchain-lab-um/masca/packages/docs/docs/integrate-masca/start-here.md

 :::tip [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963)

 We moved the whole logic of handling wallet providers in EIP-6963 way into Masca Connector SDK.
 The connector will use the MetaMask provider at all times if available.
 If not available, the connector will throw error.
-You can still handle providers in your own way on dapp, since some methods such as `eth_requestAccounts` as seen in example below need to also use MetaMask provider in order to work with our Masca Connector SDK.
+You still can and should handle providers in your own way on dapp, since some methods such as `eth_requestAccounts` and SIWE features need to use MetaMask provider in order to work with our Masca Connector SDK.
 A great example of how to do this can be found [here](https://github.com/Montoya/snap-connect-example#readme).

 :::